NikhilDhyani/TowBot/README.md

 ## But who can update the detail about the vehicle?

-The person who has been authorized the organization to tow the vehicle.
+The person who has been authorized by the organization to tow the vehicle.
 Ex.
 Police Officer.

 ## How Police Officer or Authorized person can update details about vehicle?